We offer more bursaries and scholarships relative to the size of our student body than any other top educational institution.

 Other donors include Warner Bros., Leverhulme Trust and the David Lean Foundation.

-When you are offered a place on an MA course you will be invited to apply for these scholarships.
+When you are offered a place on an MA course, and if you are eligible, you will be invited to apply for these scholarships.
 We will also provide advice about other potential sources of funding.
 Applications for NFTS funding are means tested.
-Awards to UK MA students for the academic year commencing January 2015 have ranged from £1,000 to £10,000, depending on demonstrated individual need.
+Awards to UK MA students for the academic year commencing January 2018 have ranged from £1,000 to £10,000, depending on demonstrated individual need.

 Watch below to see how the Toledo Scholarship has helped British Black and Ethnic Minority students train at the NFTS.

-The deadline for applications is Friday 17 June 2016.
+The BAFTA UK scholarship programme is open to British citizens in need of financial assistance to take a post-graduate course in the UK.
 You can apply to BAFTA before you are offered an NFTS place.

 UK students who have worked in the industry for at least two years may qualify for assistance from the Cinema and Television Benevolent Fund.
 Students with relevant experience who have been offered a place on a course should apply direct to the CTBF.
 There is also an opportunity to apply early and directly for a BAFTA scholarship before your application has been completed.
 UK applicants should look out for the BAFTA scholarship announcement on their website.